 Car accidents in Anaheim can cause a range of types of injuries.
 Thankfully, the vast majority of vehicle accident claims only result in property damage or relatively minor injuries.
 However, we do need to point out that even minor injuries can lead to major medical bills for Anaheim residents.
 In fact, just going to the hospital to get checked out to make sure there are no hidden injuries after a crash can lead to thousands of dollars worth of medical expenses.

 There are times, though, when vehicle accidents in this city lead to severe injuries for those involved.
-At Abuershaid Lee and Le, Trial Lawyers, APC, our attorneys have extensive experience helping clients who have sustained the following injuries:
+At ALL Trial Lawyers, our attorneys have extensive experience helping clients who have sustained the following injuries:

 Traumatic brain injuries